anditisme2/CodeBud/README.md

 * Intent — what the user wants to do (e.g. generate_code, debug_code, explain_code)
 * Slots — the parameters of that intent (e.g. language: Python, task: factorial function)
 This structured output is then passed downstream to the code generation engine.
-> *Powered by BiLSTM-CRF trained on the SNIPS NLU dataset.*
+> *Powered by BiLSTM-CRF trained on the SNIPS NLU dataset.*.
+> Module 1 achieves 97.64% intent classification accuracy on the SNIPS test set (1,400 samples, 7 intent classes).

 **Module 2:** Code Generation Engine
   Generates syntactically correct, multi-language code from structured intent and slot inputs extracted by the NLU module